-Fear of man – We’re also insecure or what the Bible calls fear of man (Proverbs 29:25).
+Fear of Man – We’re also insecure or have what the Bible calls fear of man (Proverbs 29:25).
 We are afraid of being hurt and rejected by others.
 The greater this fear is, the more other people will have control over our lives.

 Sexuality Issues – We are a sexually messed up lot.
 I’ll not make a case for this since I’ve written dozens of articles on the subject, e.g., Why men will always struggle with sexual temptation.

 These twelve universal assumptions are part of every person’s life.
 Depending on your story, you will find them peeking out of your heart, too.
 These are some of the common themes in man (John 2:24–25).
 It is what was in Adam, and God cut you from the same cloth.
 The real question is whether you can see these things in your life.
 The more effectively you can counsel yourself, the more effectively you’ll be able to care for others.

 - In what ways do you seek to control your life?

 - In what ways are you a comfort seeker?